Sign In Register

 Safety Score1.0 / 5.0

-Franklin has an average annual temperature of 62°F (17°C).
+Franklin enjoys a temperate climate with an average annual temperature of 62°F (17°C).
 Winters average 43°F in January while summers reach 78°F in July.
-Annual precipitation is 53.0 inches.
+The area gets 304 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 53.0 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 44.
+The city sits at an elevation of 693 feet.

 Temperature